Understanding the Trans and Non-Binary Participation Policy

 The table below shows the affected and non-affected hockey per participant

-Can participate in the gender they identify as, or their sex recorded at birth.
+May participate in the gender they identify as, or their sex recorded at birth.
 For Mixed Hockey, only the EH Mixed Hockey Championships is listed as Affected by the policy.
 Trans and Non-Binary players aged 11 or under Policy does not apply to anyone aged 11 or under, who does not reach their 12th birthday in the current season.
 Therefore they should be 10 or under on 31 August of the preceding season.

-Can participate in any form of hockey in the gender they identify as.
+May participate in any form of hockey in the gender they identify as.

 -

 The Trans and Non-Binary Participation Policy only applies to participants aged 12 or over.
-Trans participants aged 11 or under can compete in the gender they identify with.
-Once a trans girl becomes 12, she will be unable to compete in the Female category.
-To be eligible, a trans girl must be 10 or under on 31st August preceding the season of participation.
+Any child aged 11 or under can compete in the gender they identify as.
+Once a trans girl becomes 12, they will be unable to compete in the Female category.

 This age has been chosen based on the medical evidence of puberty (Tanner stage 2 in medical terms).
 The NHS advise that puberty can begin at any point between the ages of 8 and 13 in girls and 9 and 14 in boys.